rpnode-fss/RPNODE_FSS/README.md

 The processed datasets can be downloaded from [here](https://drive.google.com/drive/folders/1o2yiBOKzkwxsSc-gWWwE_Z0yJiWtenMa?usp=sharing).

+Some relevant trained model weights can be downloaded from [here](https://drive.google.com/drive/folders/1oUdQ-mDndbCiiWQSdMX_ihhzPYWMGK8A?usp=sharing).

 Change the paths to BCV, CT-ORG and Decathlon datasets in  `config.py` and  `test_config.py` according to paths on your local.
 Also change the path to ImageNet pretrained VGG model weights in these files.